kingces95/kingjs/descriptor/.index/README.md

 A `descriptor` is
 - **Data**; Functions are not meant to be invoked from a descriptor (except for the default `Array` operations).
 Algorithms do not create accessor properties nor make allowance for accessor properties.
 - **Flat**; Algorithms do not differentiate between between inherited and own properties.
-- **Treeish**; Algorithms assume a descriptor is a tree unless they explicitly state otherwise.
 - **Anonymous**; Two descriptors are equal if they have the same properties with the same values.
 - **Piped**; Algorithms that could reasonably be construed to operate on a descriptor accept the descriptor as `this` and strive to return the descriptor a clone.
-- **Potentially Frozen, Optionally immutable**; Algorithms anticipate that a descriptor may be frozen and clone via `Object.create` before writing to the object.
-Such algorithms accept a `copyOnWrite` argument which prevents mutation of the descriptor and instead returns a clone.
+- **Potentially Frozen, Optionally immutable**; Algorithms anticipate that a descriptor may be frozen and in which case they'll clone before writing to the object.
 - **Public**; Algorithms ignore properties that are not enumerable and only create properties that are enumerable.
 - **Named**; Descriptors are paired with names passed out of band from the descriptor. `Object.DefineProperty` and `Object.DefineProperties` exemplify separation of a descriptor's name from its properties.